qixils/minecraft-randomiser/README.md

 The default Minecraft resource pack is included by default.
 The images, sounds, and other files included in said resource pack are owned and created by Mojang AB and I take no credit for creating them.

+## Requirements

+### General

+Python 3.6 or greater is required to run the program.

+### Windows / Linux

+Pre-compiled files are available from the [releases page](https://github.com/noellekiq/minecraft-randomiser/releases) which do not require any Python installation.

 ## Usage

-To use, simply run `randomiser.py` in python3.
-Options can be viewed using `randomiser.py -h`
+To use, simply run `randomiser.py` in python3, or double click the executable file.
+Options can be viewed from the command line using `randomiser.py -h`

 ### Examples

 `python3 randomiser.py -h` - Get the program's help and list of options.

+`python3 randomiser.py` - Randomises the resource pack from the "pack" folder with all default randomisation settings.

 `python3 randomiser.py --pack faithful` - Randomises the resource pack from the "faithful" folder.